iHsbutt/iHs-helper/README.md

 node.js

 HOW TO CUSTOMISE THE BOT
-there are many .json files in folder name/configs.
+there are many .json files in bot/configs.

-HOW TO SEARCH FOR THAT EXACT CONFIG THAT YOU WANT TO CHANGE in folder name/configs there are 2 folders: basic and commands.
+HOW TO SEARCH FOR THAT EXACT CONFIG THAT YOU WANT TO CHANGE in bot/configs there are 2 folders: basic and commands.

 if you want to edit a command-specific function like contents of an embed or role that your bot will search for, you should search in configs/commands